Public health informatics: Maintaining current public health data

-Applications in health surveillance and epidemiology
+The health informatics industry

 There are a few organizations out there that provide useful information for those professionals that want to be more involved in public health informatics.
 Such as the American Medical Informatics Association (AMIA).
 AMIA is for professions that are involved in health care, informatics research, biomedical research, including physicians, scientists, researchers, and students.
-The main goals of AMIA are to move from ‘bench to bedside’, help improve the impact of health innovations and advance the public health informatics field.
+The main goals of AMIA are to move from 'bench to bedside', help improve the impact of health innovations and advance the public health informatics field.
 They hold annual conferences, online classes and webinars, which are free to their members.
 There is also a career center specific for the biomedical and health informatics community.

 Many jobs or fellowships in public health informatics are offered.
 The CDC (Center for Disease Control) has various fellowship programs, while multiple colleges/companies offer degree programs or training in this field.

 For more information on these topics, follow the links below: